 - Pharmacologic Interventions for Dementia Syndromes

 - Precision Medicine: Incorporation of Genetics and Genomics into Nursing Practice - NEW

 - Preconception Counseling for Adolescent and Adult Women with Diabetes

-- Testing for TB Infection
+- Testing for TB Infection - NEW

 The continuing nursing education programs offered by the University of Pittsburgh School of Nursing are designed to enhance nurses’ knowledge of current professional practices.
 When conducting patient care, nurses must follow the established standards of care, policies and procedures of their agencies.
 These education programs do not replace existing legal and regulatory requirements and rules.

 The University of Pittsburgh School of Nursing Department of Continuing Nursing Education does not release participants’ name, email address, credit card information or other person information/data to any organizations.